-Negative Churn: Definition, formula & how to achieve it
+Negative churn and the formula to achieve it

 By the end of this article, you'll fully understand what negative churn is, how to calculate it, and how to achieve it for your company.